 The investment policies of the District are governed by State statute and an adopted District Investment Policy that includes depository contract provisions and custodial contract provisions.
-Major provisions of the District's investment policy include: depositories must be FDIC-insured Texas banking institutions; depositories must fully insure or collateralize all demand and time deposits; securities collateralizing time deposits are held by independent third party trustees.
+Major provisions of the District's investment policy include: depositories must be FDIC-insured Texas banking institutions; depositories must fully insure or collateralize all demand and time deposits; and securities collateralizing time deposits are held by independent third party trustees.

-Cash - At September 30, 2017, the carrying amount of the District's cash was \$52,272 and the bank balance was \$85,866.
-The bank balance was covered by federal depository insurance.
+Cash - At September 30, 2019, the carrying amount of the District's deposits was \$551,338 and the bank balance was \$551,728.
+The bank balance was covered by federal depository insurance and other pledged collateral.